more runsless waiting

 - What's included in my trip?
 What should I pack?

-All of CMH’s Heli-Skiing trips include accommodation at one of our spectacular lodges, food and non-alcoholic beverages, certified guides and helicopter pilots, safety training and the use of specially designed Heli-Skis.
+All of CMH’s Heli-Skiing trips include accommodation at one of our spectacular lodges, food and non-premium non-alcoholic beverages, certified guides and helicopter pilots, safety training and the use of specially designed Heli-Skis.
 Our What’s Included page will give you full details on everything that is included.

 For our Small Group Heli-Skiing trips, we would recommend you pack the following: